Josh McDowell: Family and education

 McDowell was born in Union City, Michigan, in 1939 with the given name Joslin.
 He is one of five children born to Wilmot McDowell.
 Biographer Joe Musser indicates that McDowell struggled with low self-esteem in his youth, as his father was an alcoholic and abusive.
 McDowell also revealed he was sexually abused repeatedly as a child by a farm hand, Wayne Bailey, from the age of 6 to 13.
 He enlisted in the Air National Guard, received basic training and assumed duties in mechanical maintenance of aircraft.
-After sustaining a head injury he was discharged from the service.
+After sustaining a head injury, he was discharged from the service.

 He initially intended to pursue legal studies culminating in a political career, and began preparatory studies at Kellogg Community College, a two-year junior college in Battle Creek, Michigan.
 According to McDowell, he was an agnostic at college when he decided to prepare a paper that would examine the historical evidence of the Christian faith in order to disprove it.
 However, he converted to Christianity, after, as he says, he found evidence for it, not against it.
-He subsequently enrolled at Wheaton College where he was awarded a Bachelor of Arts degree.
+He subsequently enrolled at Wheaton College, where he was awarded a Bachelor of Arts degree.
 He then studied at Talbot Theological Seminary of Biola University.
 He completed an exit paper examining the theology of Jehovah's Witnesses and was awarded the Master of Divinity degree, graduating magna cum laude.

 Josh McDowell married Dottie Youd, with whom he has four children and ten grandchildren; they live in California.
-His son, Sean, is also a Christian apologist and Associate Professor at Biola University.
+His son, Sean, is also a Christian apologist and associate professor at Biola University.

 Career and ministry

-In 1964, he became a traveling representative of Campus Crusade for Christ International, a parachurch ministry that operates student chapters on university and college campuses established by the late Bill Bright in the 1950s.
+In 1964, he became a traveling representative of Campus Crusade for Christ International, a parachurch ministry established by Bill Bright in the 1950s that operates student chapters on university and college campuses.
 He remains connected to the organization today.

 McDowell's full-time ministry with Campus Crusade for Christ began with his appointment as a campus speaker in Latin America.
 He later returned to North America where he became known as an itinerant speaker addressing campus groups about the Christian faith.

 Part of his speaking ministry has focused on youth issues in relationships and sexual mores and is reflected in seminars such as "Maximum Sex" and the "Why Wait?" campaign that encourages sexual abstinence before marriage.
 Other facets of his speaking ministry and writing have focused on issues of self-esteem (His Image, My Image), and developing faith and character (Evidence for Joy).
-In the 1980s he also co-ordinated a three-month residential discipleship program in a retreat center called The Julian Center, near San Diego.
+In the 1980s he also coordinated a three-month residential discipleship program in a retreat center called The Julian Center, near San Diego.